Tertiary educational educational institutions in Accra

 Ghana Institute of Management and Public Administration

-As a combined Ghanaian government/United Nations special fund initiative, the Ghana Institute of Management and Public Administration was founded in 1961.
+As a combined national/United Nations special fund initiative, this institution founded in 1961.
 Originally founded as the Institute of Public Administration, it was one of the major strategic organizations tasked with creating the public administrative system, preparing civil servants for professional and administrative roles, and organizing and managing local, regional, and national services.
-Every mandate upheld the Institute’s standing as Ghana’s national center for management development and the study of public administration.
+Every mandate upheld the Institute’s standing as the national center for management development and the study of public administration.

 Emblem of GIMPA,